swilliams11/apigee-api-traffic-reports/README.md

 2. The scheduled trigger will execute every day and will call the `optimizedStats` API to get all requests for the prior day (24 hours).

+## Analytics Report
+There are a few options to display data from BigQuery and I only reviewed two of them: Looker and Google Charts/App Engine.

+### App Engine
+App Engine with Google Charts is the fastest route to build a dashboard that displays the BigQuery dataset.

+### Looker
+Looker requires an instance, which I don't have in my internal project.
+I would have to create an instance outside of my internal domain and I would prefer not to do that.

 ## Google Cloud
 This is NOT an officially supported Google Cloud product.
 Best effort is provided.

 ## TODOs
 1. ~~Add deployment of Integrations~~